Head teacher – Mrs Emma Wright

 The Key Stage 2 provision is one of three provisions in Warrington, who cater for children whose main presenting difficulties are with learning and cognition.
 There are ten places in the provision.

 Both classrooms are situated in the main building of the school, which has recently undergone a fantastic rebuild.
 The children have access to their own outside area and newly furbished and resourced classroom.
 They are able to make full use of the new IPADS, interactive apple TV and interactive board.
 We also have a 4D immersive space, which allows the children to experience many of the things they learn about through pictures, drama and music.

 The children are integrated into school life during assemblies, lunch and break times.
-They take part in school events such as walk to school week, Harvest, Christmas productions and much more.
-Reception children will spend time in the mainstream Reception area with a one to one key worker and follow the EYFS curriculum.
+They take part in school events such as theme weeks/events, Christmas assemblies, Harvest etc Reception children will spend time in the mainstream Reception area with a member of staff and follow the EYFS curriculum.

 The local authority provides escorted transport to and from school for children who live a certain distance away.
 This has to be applied for to the transport department at the local authority.

 The curriculum in DP1 and DP2 is based around the school’s creative curriculum, very much tailored to the children’s individual needs.
 We learn about topics such as Dinosaurs, The Seaside and World War 2.
-These are all linked into our science, history, geography and literacy programmes.
+DP1 follow the KS1 and EYFS topic plans where as children in DP2 follow a programme created specifically to meet their needs. (see the link below).
+All the topics are all linked into our science, history, geography and literacy programmes.
 Activities are very practical, visual and language rich to ensure our children are able to access them at different levels.
 All children are assessed using the system of B squared, which enables more progress to be shown.
-Some children are also assessed more formally where appropriate and progress is reported termly to parents.
+Progress is reported termly to parents.

 Target setting and Assessment